eofitg/Another-Alternatives/README.md

 ##### **Resource Packs** and **Shader Packs** may be more powerful than you think!

   - **Resource packs** not only modify item textures, but also modify item models.
 Mods like **Item Size** can be implemented without relying on the Forge Mods, just by using the original resource packs.
   - **Shader Packs** control the shaders for the entire game.
-This means that mods like **Full Brightness**, **Color Saturation**, etc., can be COMPLETELY handled by them.
-(Although it may lower the FPS, it can still serve as a viable alternative.)
+This means that mods like **Full Brightness**, **Color Saturation**, etc., can be completely handled by them.
+(Although it may lower the FPS, it can still serve as a viable alternative)

 Some of the mods listed in this project are labeled as:
 ```
 Resource pack | Shader pack
 ```
-This means that the same functionality can be archived with either, giving you more options!
+This means that the same functionality can be archived with either, expanding your options!

 ### Progress